-The Continence Foundation of Australia acknowledges that a significant proportion of activities undertaken are supported through funding from the Department of Health.
-At the date of this report, the Board of Directors has no reason to believe the Department will not continue to support future activities.
+The Continence Foundation of Australia acknowledges that a significant proportion of activities undertaken are supported through funding from the Department of Health At the date of this report, the Board of Directors has no reason to believe the Department will not continue to support future activities up to the end of the current funding period to 30 June 2020.
+Discussions have commenced to establish a new funding agreement beyond that time.